Stars1233/ParScale/README.md

 ## 📈 Scaling Law

-- Our preliminary theoretical analysis suggests that the loss of ParScale may follow a power law similar to the Chinchilla scaling law.
-- We then carry out large-scale pre-training experiments on the Stack-V2 and Pile corpus, by ranging $P$ from 1 to 8 and model parameters from 500M to 4.4B.
+- We carry out large-scale pre-training experiments on the Stack-V2 and Pile corpus, by ranging $P$ from 1 to 8 and model parameters from 500M to 4.4B.
 - We use the results to fit a new *parallel scaling law* that generalizes the Chinchilla scaling law.
 - We release our parametric fitting code in `parametric_fit.py`.
+- Feel free to try [🤗 HuggingFace Space](https://huggingface.co/spaces/ParScale/Parallel_Scaling_Law) for a nice visualization for the parallel scaling law!
 <div align="center">
 <img src="figures/scaling_law.png" style="width: 70%;" />
 <img src="figures/scaling_law2.png" style="width: 70%;" />
 </div>